 Pacification" teams (MEDCAPs).
 He's been able to get into many of the small villages and towns in the area as a result and is slowly picking up some of the Vietnamese language.
 As for the people: "I like them.
 They're not bad people at all.
-I'm up they get all depressed."
+I'm even starting to eat some of their food."